husseinfd97/RT2_assignmet_1/README.md

 ### Possible improvements

-- Make buttons for showing up the each map seperately.
+- Make buttons for showing up each map seperately.
 - Make sliders for control angular and linear velocities.
 - Adding red alarms once the robot is near to the obstacles in manual drive with assistance mode.